Pre-General Availability: 2017-05-24

 Adds additional methods to the class java.awt.Desktop that enable you to interact with the desktop, including the following:

 These new methods replace the functionality of the internal APIs contained in the OS X package com.apple.eawt which are not accessible by default in JDK 9.
-Note that the package com.apple.eio is no longer accessible and no public replacement exists in JDK 9.
+Note that the package com.apple.eio is no longer accessible.

 |JEP 283: Enable GTK 3 on Linux||